-I wrote an article in January 2016 titled “5 Lessons learned at the PGA Show”, which included a statement stating that there are just too many golf apps out there.
+In an article from January 2016 titled “5 Lessons learned at the PGA Show”, I included a statement which said that there are just too many golf apps out there.
 Fast forward 5 years, there are many more golf apps on the market and this article for the best golf apps you will actually use is even more relevant.
 Many apps attempt to do the same functions as the other, with only minor improvements over the existing apps.

 While my stance on the number of apps has not changed, but thought I would use this article to highlight a few golf apps that actually solve problems for golfers and are the best golf apps you will actually use.

 Problem: Keeping Track of your Handicap for free